-Handicaps ranged remarkably favorevenly from 0.5 (the manager himself) to 20 (yours truly).
+Handicaps ranged remarkably evenly from 0.5 (the manager himself) to 20 (yours truly).
 On the first day there were some close matches, none much closer than that between Bill Arliss and Peter Pullin, which Peter eventually won +1 after a 2 ball finish.
-Signs of major tussles to come were seen in comfortable wins by 15 year old James Mackay (Dyffryn)
+Signs of major tussles to come were seen in comfortable wins by 15 year old James Mackay (Dyffryn) and locals John Scrase, John Low and Martin Rogers, the only four who ended the day undefeated

 Day 2 brought rain and bitterly cold winds, but again it cleared up in the afternoon.
-Young James Mackay had a real battle with John Low in the morning but finally triumphed +3, and John Scrase beat Martin Rogers, setting up an afternoon game between James and John on Lawn 2.
+Young James Mackay had a real battle with John Low in the morning but finally triumphed +3. and John Scrase beat Martin Rogers, setting up an afternoon game between James and John on Lawn 2.
 Another titanic struggle ensued, watched keenly by crowds inside the tearoom, many of whom had just discovered that James is the grandson of a former Southwick stalwart, Colin Chandler.
 James came out the winner and was the only one to finish the day on 5 wins.